 Staff to the Board

-Patience Ofodu is the Interim Executive Director of the Workforce Development Board of Contra Costa County.
-Patience managed the WDB’s business services team, including overseeing the WDB’s business engagement/business development efforts, strategic partnerships, outreach, talent acquisition, job placement, and related services provided by the WDB, its affiliated America’s Job Centers in Contra Costa County.
+Patience Ofodu was the Interim Executive Director of the Workforce Development Board of Contra Costa County.
+Patience manages the WDB’s business services team, including overseeing the WDB’s business engagement/business development efforts, strategic partnerships, outreach, talent acquisition, job placement, and related services provided by the WDB, its affiliated America’s Job Centers in Contra Costa County.
 Ms. Ofodu serves as the staff liaison to the Workforce Development Board’s Business and Economic Development (BED) Committee.
-She serves as the lead staff member on business engagement initiatives involving partnerships across the East Bay and broader region.
-Patience spent over 10 years working in workforce and economic development systems in several positions across the Bay Area.
+She is the WDB lead staff member on business engagement initiatives involving partnerships across the East Bay and broader region.
+Patience spent over 12 years working in workforce and economic development systems in several positions across the Bay Area.

-Patience is very active in the community, serving on numerous economic development committees and boards, including the City of San Ramon Economic Development Advisory Committee, a board member for the Concord Chamber of Commerce, etc.
+Patience is very active in the community.
+She serves on numerous economic development committees and boards, including as Co-Chair of the Economic Development Directors Council of the East Bay Economic Development Alliance, member of the City of San Ramon Economic Development Advisory Committee, a board member of Contra Costa Economic Partnership, and the Greater Concord Chamber of Commerce, etc.

-She has a bachelor’s degree in Mass Communication and a Master of Public Administration from CSU – East Bay.
+She has a bachelor’s degree in Mass Communication and a Master’s of Public Administration from CSU – East Bay.

 Youth/Young Adult Services

 Noramah Burch, Program Manager of Youth/Young Adult Services, has 20 years of Workforce Development experience spanning a diverse set of functions: direct-service as a Case Manager; Supervisor of Youth programs; Management Information Systems; Program Development and Implementation; Policy Analysis; and Grant/Contract Management.
 She hold a BA in Social Sciences from St. Andrews University.
 Most recently, Noramah has helped bring Human Centered Design (HCD) to the WDB.